engmaths/emat30008/assessment.md

 [^1]: Concise is good; 8&ndash;10 pages of good content is far better than 15 pages of waffle.
 [^2]: David Barton (`@dawbarton` on GitHub, GitLab, and BitBucket); Oscar Benjamin (`@oscarbenjamin` on GitHub); and Martin Homer (???)

+## Detailed description

+!!! warning
+    This description is not complete!

 ## Git repository &mdash; version control

 Everyone should create a new Git repository for this unit.
 We